openfl/OpenFLDevelopersGuide/client-system-environment/capabilities-example-detecting-system-capabilities.md

 OpenFL 9 and later

-The static getCapabilities() method of the CapabilitiesGrabber class adds each property from the flash.system.Capabilities class to an array (capDP).
+The static getCapabilities() method of the CapabilitiesGrabber class adds each property from the openfl.system.Capabilities class to an array (capDP).
 It then calls the static getBrowserObjects() method in the CapabilitiesGrabber class.
 The getBrowserObjects() method uses the external API to loop over the browser’s navigator object, which contains the browser’s capabilities.
 The getCapabilities() method is as follows:

 public static function getCapabilities():Array